BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image35.png"
 style="width:6.65625in;height:4.98958in" />

-If you talk to the girl in the left side near Tesla, she’ll offer your Pokemon massage packages.
-The cheapest is $1500, the next is $3500, and the last is $6500, which comes with *3 Fresh Waters* and 3 *Revives!* Each sequentially increases your Pokemon’s happiness, though if you want to get it up quickly, I still recommend the friendship berries or Blue Moon Ice Creams.
+If you talk to the girl in the left side near Tesla, she'll offer your Pokemon massage packages.
+The cheapest is $1500, the next is $3500, and the last is $6500, which comes with *3 Fresh Waters* and 3 *Revives!* Each sequentially increases your Pokemon's happiness, though if you want to get it up quickly, I still recommend the friendship berries or Blue Moon Ice Creams.

 ## Aquamarine Cave 2nd Visit

-Next, we must go find Amber, Tesla’s kid.
+Next, we must go find Amber, Tesla's kid.
 Re-enter Aquamarine Cave and head back down to the bottom level.
 Head up once you reach the large room, climbing some stairs to do so.
 Talk to the sleeping girl here.
-She’ll request we go get back a CD that Venam stole from her so… we’re heading to Kakori Village.
+She'll request we go get back a CD that Venam stole from her so… we're heading to Kakori Village.

-Now that we’ve visited the resort, all the warp panels in the Ranger Center’s we’ve visited so far are functional, making it easier than ever to travel around Terajuma!
+Now that we've visited the resort, all the warp panels in the Ranger Center's we've visited so far are functional, making it easier than ever to travel around Terajuma!
 Enter the Teila Ranger station and take the warp panel to HQ, then visit Venam in the speaker room.
 Talk to her, then head back to sleeping Amber in Aquamarine Cave.

 After the cutscene, jump down the hole.
-After another scene, we’ll get control.
+After another scene, we'll get control.

-Pick up the hidden *Ether* and *Fresh Water.* We’ll be back with Rock Climb later, so head to the west to get back to the basement floor.
+Pick up the hidden *Ether* and *Fresh Water.* We'll be back with Rock Climb later, so head to the west to get back to the basement floor.
-Interact with the slimy rock slide thing here to head back to where we’ve been.
+Interact with the slimy rock slide thing here to head back to where we've been.
 Make your way back to Teila Resort!

 ## Teila Resort 2nd Visit

 Return to the massage room to talk to the group.
-Then, exit and head to Tesla’s Villa.
-It’s the furthest up building on the left side of the resort.
+Then, exit and head to Tesla's Villa.
+It's the furthest up building on the left side of the resort.

 Relationship Point Choices: